Florida Companies That Buy Houses for Cash: How to Pick the Right One

 Who handles the closing and is the transaction legal and licensed in Florida?

-All Florida closings go through Title Guaranty of South Florida in a single direct title transfer from seller to buyer — no double close, no assignment chain.
+All Florida closings go through Title Guaranty of South Florida in a single direct title transfer from seller to buyer.
+No back-to-back closing, no contract transfer chain.
 Silver Door Realty, LLC (CQ1064903, NAR member) is the licensed Florida brokerage partner, and licensed associate Camilo Palacio (SL3280644, REALTOR) is on transactions where the brokerage relationship applies.